 So was Kanku-sho imported into Shotokan via some other route?
-The most likely explanation is that Gichin Funakoshi himself already knew the kata.
-He was a student of Itosu, the kata's creator, for a number of years.
-He mentions the kata in his 1925 book, Rentan Goshin Karate Jutsu.
+The most likely explanation is that Gichin Funakoshi himself already knew the kata, even if he didn't hold onto it as time went on.
+He was a student of Itosu, the kata's creator, for a number of years and he mentions the kata in his 1925 book, Rentan Goshin Karate Jutsu.
 The first appearance of the kata in a text book was as early as 1930 - in Kempo Gaisetsu - written by two of Funakoshi's students, though it is true they wrote it after returning from a trip to Okinawa.

-Another suggestion is that Gichin Funakoshi's son, Yoshitaka, learnt the kata on a return trip to Okinawa and brought it into Shotokan, but as several facts point to Funakoshi senior knowing more kata in his early years before deciding on a 'core fifteen', the most likely explanation is that Yoshitaka learnt the original form from him.
+Another suggestion is that Gichin Funakoshi's son, Yoshitaka, learnt the kata on a return trip to Okinawa and brought it into Shotokan, but as several facts point to Funakoshi senior knowing more kata in his early years before deciding on a 'core fifteen' for his growing school, the most likely explanation is that Yoshitaka learnt the original form from him.

 Yoshitaka Funakoshi - tobi ushiro-geri